Wolf (horse)

 Wolf (19 August 1987–2002) was a champion Chilean Thoroughbred racehorse who won the Chilean Triple Crown while undefeated, compiling a win streak of ten races, including six consecutive Group 1 wins, and was named the Chilean Horse of the Year in 1990 and 1991.
 According to articles by El Turf and Textual, Wolf is considered to be one of the best Chilean racehorses ever.
 Along with Gran Ducato, he was voted the Chilean Horse of the Decade of 1990.
 Wolf became known as the 'turf champion' of his home track, Club Hípico de Santiago.

 Background

-Wolf was a dark bay or brown horse with no markings and was bred by Haras Santa Amelia.
+Wolf was a dark bay or brown horse with no markings, bred by Haras Santa Amelia.

 Wolf's sire Domineau was bred in the United States, where he spent his racing career, winning only 3 of 51 starts and $97,615, never advancing beyond the allowance level.
 Exported to Chile, Domineau found more success as a sire, becoming the leading sire in Chile in 1988 and 1990.

 Wolf was sold at auction and purchased by trainer Hernán Miranda for the "Stud Panamá", who found some physical issues with Wolf's feet and returned him to his breeder.
 Haras Santa Amelia campaigned Wolf, with José Tomás Allende Fernández as his trainer.